REFEDS/eduperson/eduperson-202001.md

 The following list shows changes in version (202001) relative to version (201602).

 -   1\.
-Section 1.2 \"Identifier Concepts\" updated.
+Section 1.2 "Identifier Concepts" updated.

 -   2\.
-Section 2.2.8 \"eduPersonPrincipalName\" Notes section revised.
+Section 2.2.8 "eduPersonPrincipalName" Notes section revised.

 -   3\.
-Section 2.2.11 \"eduPersonTargetedID\" deprecated.
+Section 2.2.11 "eduPersonTargetedID" deprecated.

 -   4\.
-Section 5 \"References\" links updated.
+Section 5 "References" links updated.

 -   5\.
 Section 3.\* All RFCs verified.

 The following list shows changes in version (201602) relative to version (201310).

 -   1\.
-Section 2.2.14 \"eduPersonOrcid\" added
+Section 2.2.14 "eduPersonOrcid" added

 The following list shows changes in version (201310) relative to version (201203).

 -   1\.
-Section 1.3 \"Scope\" revised due to additional scoped attributes
+Section 1.3 "Scope" revised due to additional scoped attributes

 -   2\.
-Section 2.1.1 \"eduPersonAffiliation\" definition of the \"member\"
+Section 2.1.1 "eduPersonAffiliation" definition of the "member"
     affiliation clarified.

 -   3\.
-Section 2.2.8 \"eduPersonPrincipalName\" Refined the definition of
+Section 2.2.8 "eduPersonPrincipalName" Refined the definition of
-    \"scope\" and specified allowable characters in eduPersonPrincipalName values
+    "scope" and specified allowable characters in eduPersonPrincipalName values

 -   4\.
-Section 2.2.9 \"eduPersonPrincipalNamePrior\" added as a new
+Section 2.2.9 "eduPersonPrincipalNamePrior" added as a new
     eduPerson attribute type

 -   5\.
-Section 2.2.10 \"eduPersonScopedAffiliation\" Refined the definition
+Section 2.2.10 "eduPersonScopedAffiliation" Refined the definition
-    of \"scope\".
+    of "scope".

 -   6\.
-Section 2.2.13 \"eduPersonUniqueId\" added as a new eduPerson attribute type
+Section 2.2.13 "eduPersonUniqueId" added as a new eduPerson attribute type

 -   7\.
-Section 3.8 \"homePostalAddress\" example updated to include country by appending \"\$USA\"
+Section 3.8 "homePostalAddress" example updated to include country by appending "$USA"

 -   8\.
-Section 3.19 \"PostalAddress\" example updated to include country by appending \"\$USA\"
+Section 3.19 "PostalAddress" example updated to include country by appending "$USA"

 -   9\.
-Section 3.5 \"facsimileTelephoneNumber\" text updated to specify use of international format
+Section 3.5 "facsimileTelephoneNumber" text updated to specify use of international format

 -   10\.
-Section 3.7 \"homePhone\" text updated to specify use of international format
+Section 3.7 "homePhone" text updated to specify use of international format

 -   11\.
-Section 3.15 \"mobile\" text updated to specify use of international format
+Section 3.15 "mobile" text updated to specify use of international format

 -   12\.
-Section 3.18 \"pager\" text updated to specify use of international format
+Section 3.18 "pager" text updated to specify use of international format

 -   13\.
-Section 3.27 \"telephoneNumber\" text updated to specify use of international format
+Section 3.27 "telephoneNumber" text updated to specify use of international format

 -   14\.
-Section 3.30 \"uniqueIdentifier\" reference updated
+Section 3.30 "uniqueIdentifier" reference updated

 -   15\.
-Section 5 \"References\" now include X.520.
+Section 5 "References" now include X.520.

 The following list shows changes in version (201203) relative to version (200806).

 -   1\.
-Section 2.2.1 \"eduPersonAffiliation\" text updated to clarify its definition and comment on its usage
+Section 2.2.1 "eduPersonAffiliation" text updated to clarify its definition and comment on its usage

 -   2\.
-Section 2.2.6 \"eduPersonPrimaryAffiliation\" text updated to point
+Section 2.2.6 "eduPersonPrimaryAffiliation" text updated to point
     to eduPersonAffiliation for detailed definitions

 -   3\.
-Section 2.2.10 \"eduPersonTargetedID\" text updated to better
+Section 2.2.10 "eduPersonTargetedID" text updated to better
     describe properties and uses of eduPersonTargetedID

 -   4\.
-Section 2.2.8 \"eduPersonPrincipalName\" text significantly edited
+Section 2.2.8 "eduPersonPrincipalName" text significantly edited
     and shortened to update content and to eliminate guidelines that are more properly defined by identity federations.